Chart Color Schemes

 Upper Caboolture lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Upper Caboolture's population was around 4,457 as of November 2025, reflecting a growth of 1,197 people since the 2021 Census.
-The population in 2021 was reported to be 3,260 people.
-This increase is inferred from the estimated resident population of 3,539 as of June 2024 and an additional 428 validated new addresses since the Census date.
-This results in a population density ratio of 80 persons per square kilometer.
-Upper Caboolture's growth rate of 36.7% since the 2021 census exceeded both national (8.9%) and state averages, indicating significant growth compared to other areas.
-Interstate migration contributed approximately 62.7% of overall population gains during recent periods.
+Upper Caboolture's population was around 4,457 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 1,197 people, a 36.7% rise since the 2021 Census which reported a population of 3,260.
+The change is inferred from the estimated resident population of 3,539 in June 2024 and an additional 428 validated new addresses since the Census date.
+This results in a density ratio of 80 persons per square kilometer, indicating significant space per person and potential room for further development.
+Upper Caboolture's growth since the 2021 census exceeded both national (8.9%) and state averages, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 62.7% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
 Future population trends predict exceptional growth, placing Upper Caboolture in the top 10 percent of statistical areas across the nation.
-By 2041, the area is expected to grow by 3,599 persons, recording a gain of 60.1% over the 17-year period based on the latest population numbers.
+The area is expected to grow by 3,599 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 60.1% in total over the 17 years.

 Frequently Asked Questions - Population